 Australia’s rivalry with the All Blacks culminates in the showdown for the Bledisloe Cup, which the Wallabies have held 12 times in the history of competing for the trophy.

-Flanker George Smith remains the highest-capped forward, having represented Australia on 110 occasions.
-David Campese holds the record for the most Wallabies tries scored, while Michael Lynagh remains the Wallabies all-time leading pointscorer, with 911.
+Flanker George Smith remains the most-capped forward, having represented Australia on 110 occasions.
+David Campese holds the record for the most Wallabies tries scored, while Michael Lynagh remains the Wallabies all-time leading point-scorer, with 911.